 A long time ago, when I first set my foot on the US soil for higher education, I went straight to the middle America.
-After 36 hours of tiresome journey from my hometown of Penang, Malaysia, I arrived in the state of Iowa.
-Starved to death and completely disoriented, Mr. Rasa Malaysia (then my boyfriend) chauffeured me to the best Chinese restaurant for a welcome lunch.
-Among the dishes I ordered, there was egg foo young, or 芙蓉蛋, an egg dish that I love and enjoy very much.
+I flew from Malaysia and arrived in the state of Iowa.
+After touching down, I went straight to a Chinese restaurant and the first dish I order was Egg Foo Young.

 When the dish came, I was shocked to find out that the Egg Foo Young in the America was puffy and doused in a thick brown sauce.
 There was a thick filling of vegetables inside the eggs.
 The taste was very bland and unappetizing.
 That was my first (sad) encounter with American Chinese food.

 How to Make Egg Foo Young

 Despite my horrible experience, many people love this egg dish.
 So I developed this Egg Foo Young recipe.
 I filled the omelet with ground pork, shrimp and bean sprouts.
 I combined the seasonings with the eggs, so there is no brown sauce on top of the eggs.

 Egg Foo Young Gravy